inoas/gleam-elixir-phoenix-liveview-counter/docs/slides/slides.md

 - The first iterations of the backend/API (Phoenix) some runtime match errors sneaking into staging.
 - Errors were due to using pattern matching and not enough `with` or change sets for validation.
-- I simply happen to 'let it crash', unreasonably.
+- I simply happen to *"let it crash"* - unreasonably though.

 ---